 Article Summary:

-In Australia, dairy cow feeding systems depend on a lot of factors including climatic conditions and the location of the farm.
-There are five dairy farm feeding systems in Australia: low bail grazing, mod-high bail grazing, partial mixed ration, hybrid rations and total mixed ration.
-Pasture.io helps dairy farmers make their feeding decisions by providing them with information from feed tests and animal nutritional requirements.
+In Australia, dairy cow feeding systems vary depending on factors such as farm location, climate, infrastructure, feed access and farm goals.
+There are five dairy farm feeding systems in Australia: Grazing + Low to Moderate Bail, Grazing + High Bail, Grazing + Partial Mixed Ration, Hybrid, and Total Mixed Ration.
+Pasture.io helps dairy farmers make feeding decisions by providing them with information from feed tests and animal nutritional requirements.
 This article will cover the above and more.

 Why does the Australian dairy industry have so many different feeding systems?

 The Australian dairy industry operates across one of the most diverse climates in the world.
-That means that dairy farmers must be ready for anything and manage adapted operations for their environment!
+That means dairy farmers need to manage their feeding systems according to their region, rainfall, pasture growth, irrigation access, herd requirements and business goals.

-Farmers use different feeding systems depending on their location and in what region, and the production of their lactating animals.
-So, if you're a dairy farmer or looking to get into dairy farming in Australia, it's essential to know what those differences mean when working with cows.
+Farmers use different feeding systems depending on where their farm is located, how much pasture they can grow, what supplementary feed they can access, and the production needs of their lactating cows.
+So, if you're a dairy farmer or looking to get into dairy farming in Australia, it's important to understand how these systems differ and what they mean for day-to-day farm management.

 What are the three types of dairy feeding systems?

-This article will discuss these feeding systems and when they may or may not be suitable depending on the farm's location.
+This article explains those five systems and when they may or may not be suitable depending on the farm’s location, pasture base, feed access and infrastructure.

 What are the five farm feeding systems in the Australian Dairy industry?